bazurbat/spawn/README.md

-  --with-pulseaudio     Set PULSE_SERVER and pass Pulseaudio socket --to-stderr           Redirect all container command output to stderr --share-devices       Share devices with the host --using-docker        Run command in a new Docker container --using-chroot        Change the root directory using chroot --cleanup             Release mounts and unlock the root directory
+  --with-pulseaudio     Set PULSE_SERVER and pass Pulseaudio socket --to-stderr           Redirect all container command output to stderr --share-devices       Share devices with the host --using-docker        Use Docker to spawn the named container --using-nspawn        Use 'systemd-nspawn' to chroot --using-chroot        Use the regular 'chroot' --unlock              Remove the lock file
+  --cleanup             Release stale mount points and unlock --runtime-dir <dir>   Set runtime dir

 SYNOPSIS:

   Unknown options before <name|directory> are passed to the selected launcher as arguments (docker run, chroot, etc.).
 Everything else after
-  <name|directory> and optional '--' are considered the command to be invoked
+  <name|directory> and optional '--' is considered the command to be invoked
   inside the spawned container or chroot.

-  Options starting with '--using' are mutually exclusive -- only the last one will have an effect.
-If none was given and the first non option argument specifies an existing directory then chroot will be assumed, otherwise the name will be passed to 'docker run'.
+  If no '--using-*' option was given and the first non-option argument is an existing directory then 'nspawn' will be used if 'systemd-nspawn' was found in PATH, otherwise 'chroot'.
+If the argument is not a directory it is assumed to be the name of a Docker container.

+  Use the '--unlock' option to remove stale lock files from the root directory after an unexpected system shutdown, for example.

+  The '--cleanup' option can be used to unmount the directories left by other spawn invocations.
+Use the '--runtime-dir' option to explicitly set the runtime directory (\$XDG_RUNTIME_DIR/spawn.*).
+This is used for troubleshooting the script itself and should not be necessary under normal circumstances.

+  If either '--unlock' or '--cleanup' is specified all other options are ignored, the script exits immediately after the cleanup.

 NOTE: